 Located just outside of Tulum, Gran Cenote can easily be reached by taxi or by bicycle from downtown Tulum.

-If you want to visit Gran Cenote, make sure to come here early.
+If you want to visit Gran Cenote, come here early.
 It’s a popular cenote and gets busy very quickly, so it’s a good idea to arrive by opening time.
-To get more tips on how to visit Gran Cenote, check out my complete guide here.

-Joining a guided tour is a great option for those travelers who don’t have a car rental but want to visit multiple cenotes and some of the Mayan ruins in just one day.
+Joining a guided tour of Gran Cenote is a great option for those travelers who don’t have a car rental but want to visit multiple cenotes and some of the Mayan ruins in just one day.

 9. Laguna Ka’an Luum

-Laguna Kaan Luum is a perfect place to escape busy Tulum, and relax in the nature thanks to shallow waters, a wooden pier and opportunities for paddle boarding.
+Laguna Kaan Luum is a perfect place to relax in the nature thanks to shallow waters, a wooden pier and opportunities for paddle boarding.

 Book a tour of Laguna Kaan Luum